Troy Hearfield: Central Coast Mariners

 He parted ways with Phoenix at the end of the 2010–2011 season. and signed with the Central Coast Mariners for the 2011–2012 A-League season.
 Over the off-season Hearfield was on a loan deal for four months with Indonesian outfit Pelita Jaya.
 He scored his first goal in a 2–2 draw against Semen Padang FC.
 Hearfield made his debut for the Mariners, scoring in a pre-season friendly match against Scottish giants Celtic.

 On 28 October 2012, Hearfield failed a doping test following the Mariners' round 4 match against Melbourne Heart.
 He played the club's following two matches while his sample was analysed, and after his sample was found to be positive he was provisionally suspended by ASADA.
 On 5 April 2013, it was reported that Hearfield had been sacked by the Central Coast Mariners.
 However, the next day the club released a statement confirming his departure but denying his sacking, instead claiming that Hearfield asked to be released from his contract.

 International career

-He has represented Australia at both U-20 and U-23 level, however he was unlucky to miss out on selection for the Australian Olympic Football team.
+He has represented Australia at both U-20 and U-23 Australian Olympic Football team.
 He has shown a good goal scoring record at both levels.